BorisDundakov/GUI_Calculator/README.md

 ### Run the application

 1. Type and search cmd on the Start menu
-2. Navigate to your folder
+2. Navigate to the cloned repository folder

 ```
 cd C:\Users\username\Downloads\GUI_Calculator